 WHAT IS A “MESSIANIC CHRISTIAN”?

-I would define a “MESSIANIC CHRISTIAN” as one who meets the following minimum FIVE characteristics:
+Beyond those four characteristics given above, I would define a “MESSIANIC CHRISTIAN” as one who meets the following minimum FOUR characteristics:

 - They believe that literally ALL of the Bible, from Genesis to Revelation, is for all people today, whether they are a Jew or a non-Jew.